AmarnathCJD/gogram/README.md

 identity (bot API alternative) using Go.</p>
 <br>

-> [!WARNING]
-> gogram is currently in beta stage: there may be a few bugs
+> Gogram is currently in its stable release stage.
+While there may still be a few bugs, feel free to use it and provide feedback if you encounter any issues or rough edges. 😊
-> although its pretty stable and feature-rich.
-> feel free to try it out, though, any feedback is appreciated!

 ## setup